Skip to content

 }

-public String delete() {
+public String supprimer() {

 try {

-// Delete an appointment
+// deleting an appointment

-// update the calendar
+// updating the agenda

-// display form2
+// form2 is displayed

 setForms(false, true, false, false);